Taste and learn about the history of sake in English at a 240 year old brewery

 Kyoto specialty products corner

-A souvenir corner where visitors can buy Kinshimasamune original sake, beer, and snacks.
-You can try 4 sake samples of the day the staff recommend from varieties of sake and beer, so you can buy the product with just the right taste and scent.
+There is a souvenir corner where visitors can buy Kinshi masamune original sake, beer, and snacks.
+You can try four sake of the day samples, which the staff recommend with a variety of sake and beer, so you can try different products and get the one with just the right taste and aroma.
 The sake we recommend is Matsuya Kyube (180ml 1404 yen), named after the founder of Kinshimasamune.
-Because of its light taste from the umami of the condensed rice, it is easy to drink for those who do not have much experience with sake.
-There are 3 varieties of beer (all 330ml 540 yen): the sour "Karuosu", the mild "Mattari", and the elegant tasting "kuroosu".
-Buy and try all three!
+Because of its light flavor that comes from the umami of the condensed rice, it’s easy to drink even for those who don’t have much experience with sake.
+There are three varieties of beer (all 330ml 540 yen): the sour "Karuosu", the mild "Mattari", and the refined "kuroosu".
+Why not grab all three!

 Manner & Tips